sidney-simmons/simple-postgres/README.md

 Clone the repository and execute the following.
 The application runs on port 8001 and the database runs on port 5432.

 ```
-// Uses the docker-compose.yml file to start the application and the database
+// Uses the docker-compose.yml file to start the application, database, and flyway migration
 ./gradlew dockerComposeUp

-// The application won't start successfully because the database needs to be configured
-./gradlew flywayMigrate

-// Restart the application by running UP again
+// You can also run flyway manually via gradle
-./gradlew dockerComposeUp
+./gradlew flywayInfo
 ```

 You can view the service logs by running the following.